dansiviter/cito/core/README.md

 		}
 	}

-*Warn:* Depending on the authorisation scheme in your app NULL destinations, such as CONNECT, may need to circumvent security so authorisation can be done.
+*Warn:* Depending on the authorisation scheme in your app NULL destinations, such as `CONNECT`, may need to circumvent security so authorisation can be done.
 An example of it's usage is above.

-If using multiple `SecurityConfigurer` classes It is possible to ensure priority of addition to the registry by using the `javax.annotation.@Priority` annotation.
+If using multiple `SecurityCustomiser` classes It is possible to ensure priority of addition to the registry by using the `javax.annotation.@Priority` annotation.
 By default they'll be assigned a priority of 5000 and therefore processed in the order they are given to the registry by the CDI implementation.

-Using `SecurityConfigurer` class means the rules will be analysed at start up.
+Using `SecurityCustomiser` class means the rules will be analysed at start up.
 If you wish to alter the limitations at runtime use the `SecurityRegistry` class directly.

 ## Scope ##